Volvo C40 Recharge Review 2023 | Top Gear

 The C40 looks great and has all the zen interior ambience you’d hope from a Volvo with a silent drivetrain.
 They say it’s been penned with design as its priority, and you can tell.
 There are plenty of neat touches, nearly all with a wholesomely sustainable story to back up their materials.
 You'll also have gripes, almost all of them typical of a slant-roofed SUV.

-What holds the C40 back – for now – is that the standout dual-motor version is so much more expensive than the siblings on which it’s based.
+What holds the C40 back – for now – is that the standout, top spec dual-motor version is a very expensive car.
 Then again, you can hardly blame Volvo for pitching it above £50k given that the Skoda Enyaq iV Coupe commits exactly the same sin.

 The Rivals